alevinru/CWClient/README.md

 export ACCESS_TOKEN=password
 ```

-By default, http server starts on port 8888 and APi connects to CW3 api instance.
+By default, http server starts on port 8888 and connects to CW3 api instance.
 This is configurable with environment variables for which default values are provided in the bundled [nodemon.json](nodemon.json) file.